 The Royal Museum for Central Africa in Brussels has been called ‘the last colonial museum in the world’.
 It’s not hard to see why: in the marble lobby a statue celebrates ‘Belgium bringing civilisation to the Congo’; the Memorial Room lists the names of the 1508 Belgians who died in Africa between 1876 and 1908 but doesn’t mention the millions of Africans who perished during King Leopold II’s brutal reign in the Congo Free State; the painted wooden carvings from Tintin in the Congo that decorate the restaurant are in dubious taste, to put it mildly.

-The first Congo Museum opened in 1898, replacing the temporary Palace of the Colonies constructed on the same site for the previous year’s World’s Fair.
+The first Congo Museum – now home to a renowned scientific institute [name?] – opened in 1898, replacing the temporary Palace of the Colonies constructed on the same site for the previous year’s World’s Fair.
 (During the fair around 260 Congolese were forced to live in three temporary villages on the palace grounds.
 Seven died of exposure.)
 Almost as soon as it opened, the Congo Museum was thought too small for all the ethnographic, zoological and geological artefacts being shipped back from the Congo Free State.
 Leopold commissioned Charles Girault to design a much grander monument to his colonial exploits.
 In 1910, the new Museum of the Belgian Congo opened its doors.
 The slight name change is significant: two years earlier, Leopold, in the face of one of the first major international human rights campaigns, and mounting debts, had been forced to hand over the Congo to the Belgian government.

-The Africa Museum was last renovated in 1958, again for a World’s Fair.
-Two years later the Congo gained independence; the museum changed its name to the Royal Museum for Central Africa.
+The Africa Museum was last renovated in 1959, again for a World’s Fair.
+The following year the Congo gained independence; the museum changed its name to the Royal Museum for Central Africa.
 Since then it has remained largely untouched, seemingly oblivious to shifts in attitudes, or in museology.
 The rows of dusty glass cases carry very little explanation, although in the section entitled ‘Congo: The Colonial Era’, Patrice Lumumba is described as a ‘destabilising element’.

 ‘Our museum went through a bit of a crisis after 1960 because no one wanted to be associated with the colonial project,’ says Guido Gryseels, the museum’s director.
 An agricultural economist who worked in Ethiopia for almost a decade, Gryseels is overseeing a complete overhaul of the museum, which was due to begin this month but has now been postponed until the middle of next year.
 The new museum will apparently have a greater focus on contemporary Africa, and take a more critical approach to Belgium’s colonial past.